iandennismiller/calm/Readme.md

 ### Ask a question

 Ask a question on the command line.
-Be sure to put quotes around the question so it is treated as a single argument.
+Calm will create a model Instance to answer the question.

 ```bash
 calm ask "What is the meaning of life?"
 ```

 > AI Assistant: The meaning of life is a complex and multifaceted concept that has been pondered by philosophers, scientists, and individuals throughout history.
 There isn't a single definitive answer to this question, as it depends on one's personal beliefs, values, and experiences.
 However, some common themes in the search for meaning include finding purpose, happiness, and fulfillment through relationships, personal growth, and contributing positively to society.

+Be sure to put quotes around the question so it is treated as a single argument.

 ### Consult a simulated Mixture of Experts